Codex Parisino-petropolitanus: History

 French Arabist Jean-Joseph Marcel (1776-1856) acquired a first lot of folios.

-A few more pages were bought by Jean-Louis Asselin de Cherville (1772-1822) when served as vice-consul in Cairo some years later.
+A few more pages were bought by Jean-Louis Asselin de Cherville (1772-1822) when he served as vice-consul in Cairo some years later.
 Cherville's collection of Arabic manuscripts were sold to the Bibliothèque nationale after his death in 1822.

 The portion bought by Jean-Joseph Marcel was sold by his heiress to the Russian government and in 1864 became part of the collection of the Public Imperial Library (now National Library of Russia) in Saint-Petersburg.

 Besides the portions bought by Marcel and de Cherville, two additional folia reached Europe separately, one is now in the Vatican Library (Vat.
 Ar.
-1605/1) and the other in the Khalili Collections in London (KFQ 60).
+1605/1) and the other in the Khalili Collection of Islamic Art in London (KFQ 60).

 In the 1983 catalogue of the BnF, foll.
 1-56 were described as a separate entity, Arabe 328(a), from foll.
 57-70, Arabe 328(b).
 It was only later realised that the two parts once formed part of the same manuscript.